Cardinal Manning Center (CMC)

 Some of the services at the CMC are the:

-Emergency Men’s Transition Services
+Emergency Men’s Transition Service

 The CMC provides emergency, transitional shelter beds and intensive case management services to homeless men.
 Each resident, in addition to receiving a safe and secure place to stay, with meals, and shower facilities, is provided with his own case manager skilled in helping identify and develop individually tailored case plans to address all their needs.
 These may include primary and/or mental health and substance use treatment, socialization, legal, education, job training and placement, benefits establishment, permanent housing search and placement, and other needs.
 The CMC staff works with an array of other community partners to collaboratively aid residents get the services they need to make a meaningful and sustained positive change in their lives.